jakewest35/Directory-creation/README.md

 1. Clone this repo.

-2. move directoryCreation.py to your root folder and give it read/write/execute permission by entering the following command:
+2. Run `install.sh`.
+This will move the script to the system's root folder (~) and give it read/write/execute permissions for the current user only.
-  `mv directoryCreation.py ~ && chmod 700 directoryCreation.py`

 4. Open directoryCreation.py in your preferred text editor and replace '<ENTER THE ABSOLUTE PATH TO YOUR DESIRED DIRECTORY HERE>' with your desired directory path, removing the "<>" and leaving the quotes.
 Save and close the file.